kincajou/intellij-plugin-imports-cleaner/README.md

 # Intellij plugin: Java Imports Cleaner

 Default IDEA mechanic of imports optimization changes the order of import statements.
-That leads to messy commit history in big projects with different code style.
-This plugin replaces that mechanic, and, while keeping all the features, won't change the order of import statements.
+That leads to messy commit history in big projects with different code styles.
+This plugin replaces that mechanic, and, while keeping all the features, disables changing the order of import statements.

  ## Installation

- - make sure IDEA version is 2017.3 or higher
+ - make sure IDEA version is 2017.1 or higher / Android Studio 3.0.1 or higher
  - download the jar file from [releases page](https://github.com/kincajou/intellij-plugin-imports-cleaner/releases)
  - open IDEA settings, Plugins tab, select 'Install plugin from disk...' and point it to the downloaded file